What is Agricultural Engineering?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Engineering_Outlook_Report_2025

 It entirely depends on what you want to do with your education.
-India being a agricultural economy you can really strengthen their concepts about break through research techniques if you want to become a researcher or a lecturer and pursue a Masters in fields like Botany, Agricultural Chemistry, Agricultural Statistics, Agricultural Entomology, Social Forestry, Horticulture Mycology, Nematology, Plant Ecology, Seed Technology, Soil Conservation, Tea Husbandry and Technology, Agricultural Bio-Technology and Agricultural Engineering.
+With India being an agricultural economy you can really strengthen the concepts about break through research techniques if you want to become a researcher or a lecturer and pursue a Masters in fields like Botany, Agricultural Chemistry, Horticulture Mycology, Nematology, Plant Ecology, Seed Technology, Soil Conservation, Agricultural Bio-Technology and Agricultural Engineering.

-If you pursue B.Tech the at the end of 4 years you'll be a ready professional with excellent practical knowledge about the agriculture industry.
+If you pursue B.Tech, at the end of 4 years you'll be a ready professional with excellent practical knowledge about the agriculture industry.

 B.Sc Agriculture is an under graduate three year course which deals with the study of fundamental principles of agriculture whereas B.Tech in Agriculture is a professional course of four years which deals with the study of engineering principles of agriculture.

-While comparing with career opportunities and salary package, B.Tech in Agricultural Engineering is much better than B.Sc in Agriculture.
-Average salary package offered for these graduates is up to Rs.
-3, 00, 000/- per annum.
-But average salary package in the case of B.Tech graduates in Agricultural Engineering is up to Rs.
-7, 00, 000/- per annum.
+While comparing with career opportunities and salary package, the average salary package offered to BTech Agricultural Engg. graduates is between INR 4 LPA and INR 8 LPA.
+But average salary package in the case of B.Sc graduates in Agriculture is up to INR 4 LPA.
 They can find numerous opportunities in State Farms Corporation of India, Indian Space Research Organization (ISRO), National Seeds Corporation Limited and Food Corporation of India.
-Even so, if the candidates are more interested in research field than technical field, then B.Sc in Agriculture is better option as there are lot of higher studies options.

 Depends, Agriculture engineering programs are typically more expensive than BSc. agriculture programs.
 Make sure to factor in the cost of tuition, living expenses, and other costs when making your decision.